Final Girl - All 20+ Feature Film Boxes Compared!

 11. At a Glance – Highlights and Warning

-Elevate almost every killer to a new level
+Elevate almost any killer to a new level

 Into the Void (The Evomorph / USS Konrad) S2·F1